 How Does Alcohol Affect the Health of the Eyes

-It is a known fact that alcohol drastically affects the vision.
+It is a known fact that alcohol drastically affects the eyesight.
 Not only it leads to blurred vision but also has a long-term effect on the eyesight resulting in a permanent loss of vision i.e. toxic amblyopia.
-Here are a few pointers that will through some light on the adverse effect of alcohol on the vision.
+Here are a few pointers that will throw some light on the adverse effect of alcohol on the eyes.

 - Decreased Visual Performance: Not only it leads to decreased visual performance because of blurred/ double vision, it lowers the eye-muscle coordination.

 - Slower Pupil Reaction: The first and foremost effect of alcohol on the eye is a slower pupil reaction.
 As a result, the iris constricts and dilate in a much slower speed.
 This is the only reason why drunken driving should be prohibited as it becomes difficult for a drunk driver to concentrate on the oncoming headlights and hence, might result in an accident.

 - Lowered Contrast Sensitivity: Due to the effect of alcohol, it becomes difficult for the eyes to distinguish between different objects in terms of lightness and contrast.
 Due to this driving in the evening becomes really difficult.